nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 }
 ```

-Note that the `version` ranges could overlap each other: it means that the maintainers provide more
-than one support type, and it is up to users choose the support level that best fits their need.

-The default for packages created by individuals for their own use should most often be:
+The default for packages created by individuals for their own use should most often add this support's data:

 ```json
 {